October 5 2010 - Employees with flexible schedules tend to experience greater blurring of boundaries between work and

 other parts of their lives, especially family-related roles, according to research from the University of Toronto published in the Journal of

-Family Issues.
+Family Issues in 2010.
 Sociology professor Scott Schieman and PhD student Marisa Young drew on data from a national survey of more than 1200

 North American workers to measure the extent of schedule control and its impact on work-family processes.